andrewnvrro/Consul-Module/README.md

     consul join <ip of server>

-After doing that, you can now verify the nodes of your cluster using consul members
+After doing that, you can now verify the nodes of your cluster using the command

+    consul members

 To access the console of consul, you need to provide some commands: